Lodgers' Tax Program

 - Advertising, publicizing and promoting tourist-related attractions, facilities and events of the municipality or county and tourist facilities or attraction within the area;

-- Providing police and fire protection and sanitation service for tourist-related events, facilities and attractions located in the respective municipality or county; or
+- Providing police and fire protection and sanitation service for tourism-related events, facilities, and attractions located in the respective municipality or county; or

 - Any combination of the foregoing purposes stated above, but for no other municipal or county purpose.

-- In accordance with the Lodgers’ Tax Act (3-38-21.1), occupancy tax revenue may be spent for day-to-day operations, supplies, salaries, office rental, travel expenses and other administrative costs when those administrative costs are incurred directly for purpose of spending lodgers’ tax revenues for eligible uses.
+- In accordance with the Lodgers’ Tax Act (3-38-21.1), occupancy tax revenue may be spent for day-to-day operations, supplies, salaries, office rental, travel expenses and other administrative costs when those administrative costs are due to the direct purpose of spending lodgers’ tax revenues for eligible uses.

 Broad definitions of eligible uses allow board members to interpret appropriate expenditures within the parameters of the State Lodgers’ Tax Act.
 The committee has the leverage to determine local tourist attractions.
-Advertising and promotion may include traditional advertising venues, such as television, newspaper and radio, but may also include website, social media, collateral and other mediums appropriate to the current conditions.
+Advertising and promotion may include traditional advertising venues, such as television, newspaper and, radio.
+Additionally, this may also include a website, social media, collateral and other mediums appropriate to the current conditions.

 For Information Contact